patty-jean/codepath-prework/README.md

 I would love to spend some time improving that.

-## Additional note:
+## Additional Notes:
 I noticed that when this website is played on a browser with certain extensions (in my case, it was the Malwarebytes extension), the pictures and audio don't work.
 So if you for some reason have that trouble that should be why!
+I would also like to note that I created all the images but I got the instruments sounds from videos.

 ## Interview Recording URL Link